pivotal/docs-tap/namespace-provisioner/customize-installation.md

    ## Customize label/annotation prefixes that controller watches

-   - parameter_prefixes is an array of label/annotation prefixes the controller will look for to add namespace specific parameters into the desired-namespaces ConfigMap which can be used as ytt data.values for templating default and additional resources.
+   - parameter_prefixes is an array of label/annotation prefixes the controller looks for to add namespace specific parameters into the desired-namespaces ConfigMap which can be used as ytt data.values for templating default and additional resources.
    - For Example the value tap.tanzu.vmware.com tells the Namespace Provisioner controller to look for the annotations/labels on a provisioned namespace that start with the prefix tap.tanzu.vmware.com/ and use those as parameters.

    Sample TAP values configuration: